AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-windows.md

 ## Database setup

-After installing Postgres you will need to create a database and user for OpenCue (specifically CueBot) to use.
+After installing PostgreSQL you will need to create a database and user for OpenCue (specifically CueBot) to use.

-To do this you can either use the pgAdmin GUI (included with Postgres on Windows), or the commandline Postgres client.
+To do this you can either use the pgAdmin GUI (included with PostgreSQL on Windows), or the commandline PostgreSQL client.

 ### Using the commandline